Imagine having an original piece of art of yourself as a profile picture on Twitter or Instagram. Mark Stephenson can help make that a reality.

 It’s currently redirecting to the Kickstarter project.
 On my to-do list is creating a nice, simple site where people can see all the portraits and get engaged in the series.

 What impact has social media had on you?

 I think social media is part of our culture now – social sharing and having your presence online.
 Being in the studio, there’s a lot of time when you’re by yourself.
 Social media becomes the water cooler.
 I can jump online, share a picture, and have some chats, which is really nice.

 Do you go anywhere for inspiration?
 Are you inspired by something in particular?

 I’m inspired by lots of stuff!
 As an artist, just by walking around you get inspired by all kinds of things… even just seeing the way the light falls on something and realizing how nice it is.
 As inspiration comes at all times, I use Evernote to keep track of things that inspire me.
 I love it because I can bring up my notes on all my devices and add and update as the inspiration comes.

-Here is 026 Bill, who is a fellow artist in Ottawa.
-I love that he used a photo from his youth as his profile picture.
+"26 Bill, who is a fellow artist in Ottawa.
+I love that he used a photo from his youth as his profile picture."